8,139

 engines have massive rocker arms that are a yard long.

-About 25 feet forward of the engine the wreck ends abruptly where the two
+About 25 feet forward of the engines the wreck ends abruptly where the two

 sections where torn apart.
 This